agude/agude.github.io/_drafts/2020-12-14-data_science_interview_prep_data_manipulation.md

 [pandas]: https://en.wikipedia.org/wiki/Pandas_(software)

-I have prepared a set of questions similar to what you would get in a real interview.
+To help people prepare, I have created a set of questions similar to what you would get in a real interview.
 For the exercise you will be using the SWITRS dataset.
 I have included a notebook to get your start in Pandas or SQL (but with a dataframe as the output).
 The solution notebooks can be found at the very end.

 Good luck, and if you have any questions or suggestions please reach out to me on Twitter: [@{{ twitter-name }}][twitter]